sifive/vcdrom/help_pv2.md

 | <kbd>Ctrl</kbd> + 🖱️⬆️-wheel | time zoom in (around the cursor) |
 | <kbd>Ctrl</kbd> + 🖱️⬇️-wheel | time zoom out (around the cursor) |

+## Cursors

+Cursors allow you to mark interesting places in the simulation, and to easily measure time and cycles between two points.
+Cursors are defined in the waveql text (on the left edge of the viewer).
+This text is persisted between viewer sessions so you will not lose defined cursors when the viewer is closed.

+### The Mouse Click Cursor

+When you click the left mouse button at any point in the simulation a white "click" cursor is placed at that location.
+If you click at another location, the click cursor is moved to the new location.

+Click cursors are defined in the waveql file as "@(time-val).x"   Where the .x makes this a special "click" cursor.

+When you click in the simulation you will see the time value of this cursor updated.

+### Creating Cursors

+You can convert a "click" cursor into a persistent cursor by changing it's color designator from ".x" to any other color.
+You can do this by editing the cursor text, or in Freedom Studio.

+You can create as many cursors as needed.

+### Editing Cursors

+You can edit both the time and color by editing the waveql text.
+The cursor markers will update automatically in the viewer, in Freedom Studio, and in any other opened viewers.

+### Removing Cursors

+Remove a cursor by simply deleting the appropriate cursor line from the waveql editor text.

+You can also delete cursors from the Experiment Control Panel in Freedom Studio.

 ## SiFive Customer Support (requires login)

 The embedded Freedom Studio browser does not support user profiles.
 This means that you will need to login every time